-At times we may experience seasons of spiritual dryness in our journey with God.
-It may feel as if we are in a vast wilderness.
-Our prayers may seem to go without any answer.
-We may even feel as if God is absent.
+At times you may experience seasons of spiritual dryness in your journey with God.
+Perhaps you feel as if you are in a desert wilderness.
+Your prayers seem to go without answer.
+Aching and longing, you wish some sort of breakthrough would come.
+You may even feel as if God is absent altogether.

-The promises of yesterday may feel as if they weren’t true.
-The questions come and go: Will breakthrough ever come?
-Will I ever experience that healing?
+God’s promises may feel as if they weren’t true.
+The questions come and go: Will things ever be different?
+Why is this happening to me?
+Did I do something wrong?
 God may seem as if He doesn’t hear you or that He doesn’t even care.

 But He does care.
 He sees you, beloved.
 He hears your heart cry.